Kauai, Hawaii

 10 days in Kauai, Hawaii

-There are six major islands apart of the state of Hawaii, and they all have different attractive aspects.
-Kauai has the most flexibility ranging from touristy adventures to unique once-in-a-lifetime experiences.
+Six major islands are part of Hawaii and have different attractive aspects.
+Kauai has the most flexibility, from touristy adventures to unique once-in-a-lifetime experiences.
 This was a family trip in August 2021, and we split our time in half between the south and north ends of the island.
-Some choose to stay on the west side in Lihue to be equal driving distance from activities on the north and south ends.
+Some choose to stay on the west side in Lihue, which is an equal driving distance from activities on the north and south ends.

 Day 1